JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 - Afternoon 1: Accounting for population structure: Neutral trait models (DTA) and structured population models (struct coal + multitype birth death)
     -> Tutorial on one of these models

-- Afternoon 2: How to visulize and interpret trees, including phylogenetic uncertainty -> Plotting trees tutorial
+- Afternoon 2: How to visulize and interpret trees, including phylogenetic uncertainty.
+Dealing with outliers -> Plotting trees tutorial

 3rd Day:
 - How to deal with recombination, Reassortment
   -> Inferring Reassortment networks

-- Afternoon 1 Off